flutter/website/src/docs/cookbook/images/fading-in-images.md

 Instead, wouldn't it be nice to display a placeholder at first, and images would fade in as they're loaded?
-Use the [`FadeInImage`]({{site.api}}/flutter/widgets/FadeInImage-class.html) widget packaged with Flutter for exactly this purpose.
+Use the [`FadeInImage`]({{site.api}}/flutter/widgets/FadeInImage-class.html) widget for exactly this purpose.

 `FadeInImage` works with images of any type: in-memory, local assets, or images from the internet.